cfengine/documentation/reference/functions/hubknowledge.markdown

  *arg1* : Variable identifier, *in the range* [a-zA-Z0-9\_\$(){}\\[\\].:]+

-Read global knowledge from the hub host by id (commercial extension)
+Read global knowledge from the hub host by id.

 **Example**: